gmzabos/kostal-berry/README.md

   - `sudo apt-get install -y nginx`
 - Remove default site in NGINX
   - `sudo unlink /etc/nginx/sites-enabled/default`
-- Create a new config file in NGINX using this template
+- Create a new config file in NGINX using this as a template
   - `cd /etc/nginx/sites-available/`
   - `sudo vi reverse-proxy`
 ```